ryankerbyIT/Myblog/_posts/2024-10-01-building-cloud-native-applications-using-azure-container-apps.md

 ## Section 2: Setting Up Azure Container Registry (ACR)

 ### What is Azure Container Registry?
 Azure Container Registry is a managed Docker registry service that provides a secure and scalable way to store and manage container images.
-It integrates seamlessly with Azure services, including Azure Container Apps, to facilitate the deployment of containerized applications. {: .prompt-info }
+It integrates seamlessly with Azure services, including Azure Container Apps, to facilitate the deployment of containerized applications.

 ### Creating an Azure Container Registry
 To create an ACR, you can use the Azure portal or Azure CLI.
 Here, we demonstrate the process using the Azure CLI: